anjiB72/smart-banking/README.md

   <li>Open up a command line interface such as Command Prompt on Windows</li>
   <li>Navigate to the src folder in your command line</li>
   <li>To build the programme, in the command line, type 'javac *.java'. </li>
-  <li>You should see a new line appear if the compilation is successful & .class files appear in the src folder.</li>
   <li>Move the .csv ledger file that you want to use into the src folder </li>
   <li>Type 'java SmartBanking name-of-ledgerfile.csv' into the command line</li>
   <li>The output file will save to the src folder and should be visible in the folder to open and view the output</li>